georgeSleen/georgeSleen/README.md

-- 👋 Hi, I’m George Sleen!
+- Hi, I’m George Sleen!
-- 👀 I’m interested in electronics, UBC's submarine design team SUBC, and quantum mechanics!
-- 🌱 I’m currently studying at the University of British Columbia, pursuing a degree in Engineering Physics.
+- I’m currently studying at the University of British Columbia, pursuing a degree in Engineering Physics.
-- ⚡ Fun fact: I am currently learning to play the piano!

 <!---
 georgeSleen/georgeSleen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.